bsullgrim/AOMS/README.md

 1. Ensure that your file paths are relative and correctly referenced.
 2. If using files or folders starting with underscores (`_`), ensure that a `.nojekyll` file exists in the root of the repository.

-## Contributing
-Feel free to fork the repository, make changes, and submit pull requests.
-Please ensure that all changes adhere to the structure used for Web Publisher 2.0 output and that no files are omitted.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.